Call now for your free quote: 800-891-5824

 It is a very competitive arena today.

 I have been meaning to review Asset Flex for awhile now.
-Not only is it pitched by New York Life agents, but New York Life also has marketing agreements in place with AARP and with Fidelity Investments, so it is marketed heavily.
+Not only is it available in the brokerage arena through agents such as myself, but New York Life also has marketing agreements in place with AARP and with Fidelity Investments, so it is marketed heavily.

 So, how does the New York Life offering compare with the other options?